ChandlAJ/civ-ipriot-smiley/knowledge_and_evidence.md

      ```

   2. **Test color functionality for the Sad smiley:** Execute the program to verify that the Sad smiley now appears blue.
+     > Program was run successfully with the sad smiley appearing blue.

   3. **Ensure the Happy smiley remains yellow:** Confirm that changes to the Sad smiley do not affect the default color of the Happy smiley, which should still display in yellow.
+     > Additional test with main.py calling Happy smiley was run and confirmed appeared yellow.

   4. **Design and Implement An Angry Smiley:** Create an Angry smiley class that inherits from the `Smiley` class.
 Set the color of the Angry smiley to red by passing `self.RED` as the `complexion` argument in the superclass call.
+     > Angry class has been implemented and tested successfully.

   ***